 And so much more!

-If your kid loves to create and decorate, you probably want to grab the Nintendo Labo Customization Set for around an extra $10.
+If your kid loves to create and decorate, you probably want to grab the Nintendo Labo Customization Set for a little extra.

 It’s a small decoration kit that comes with: